-GSTR 3B witnessed a bunch of updates in July 2022 after the two day long 47th GST Council Meeting.
+GSTR 3B witnessed a bunch of updates July 2022 onwards after the two day long 47th GST Council Meeting.
 The CBIC has announced a bundle of clarifications and updates through the latest GST Council Meeting recommendations, GST Notifications and Circulars.
 And one of the most conversed topic is the updates in GSTR 3B.
 It’s a return through which GSTN collects tax from registered taxpayers, the said update will impact majority of taxpayers.

 Let us discuss the summary of updates in GSTR 3B announced by the CBIC in detail below: